lnishan/awesome-competitive-programming/CONTRIBUTING.md

 The guiding principle for this list is to connect more people to information.
 So thank you for paying an interest in this page :)

-Please just note that this is **curated** list of the best resources in each category, not a complete catalogue of everything.
-I have a somewhat higher standard than most other Awesome Lists out there.
+Please just note that this is a **curated** list which means it's not a complete catalogue of everything.
+I have a somewhat higher standard than most other Awesome Lists.

 ### TODOs
 1. Better descriptions